stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ## Overview

-In this chapter we will load and render an OBJ model which will also require us to implement a depth buffer.
+In this chapter we will load and render a static model and implement a _depth buffer_ attachment.

 ---